This post may contain affiliate links. See our affiliate disclaimer here.

-Despite making very little our first year on the road, we did not qualify for Affordable Healthcare in 2015.
+Despite making very little our first year on the road—I’m talking less than $15,000—we did not qualify for Affordable Healthcare in 2015.
 I imagine this was mostly because we are self-employed.
 Since we didn’t receive any government subsidies and because our business was just getting started, we couldn’t afford health insurance to shell out $200/month or more for health insurance, period.

 Choosing to not sign up for healthcare was a huge point of stress for us, but financially it was our only option.

-Since we were young and in good health, we felt dropping our coverage wasn’t too big a risk and did our best to not get me pregnant.
+Since we were young and in good health, we felt dropping our coverage wasn’t too big a risk.

 We did have to pay the 1% of our income penalty for not having insurance, but this was still significantly less than how much it would’ve cost to insure me for the year.